Travel & Accommodation

 From Cologne Central Station there are several means of public transportation to the German Sport University (tram, bus) that take around 20 to 25 minutes to the campus of the GSU.

-If you plan to access the Conference destination (German Sport University) by public transport, we recommend to pick a hotel within walking distance to tram line 1.
+If available, we recommend to pick an alternative hotel within walking distance to tram line 1, stop "Junkersdorf".
 Click here to access theRoute Network Plan public transport Cologne (KVB).

 Selection of hotels: